the-teachingRSE-project/competencies/competencies.md

 and deal with tensions that might arise with researchers' desire for trouble-free sharing of data, thereby expecting openness about the research process, versus the integrity expectations of the society towards \ac{IT} systems.
 Handling personal data also has ramifications for information security considerations during the software development process.
-Data protection is a difficult subject, so RSEs should notice when they need to consult external expertise, for example when dealing with special topics such as cryptography or re-identification attacks [@Henriksen2016].
+Data protection is a complex topic, so RSEs should be aware that they may need to consult external expertise, for example when dealing with special topics such as cryptography or re-identification attacks [@Henriksen2016].

 ### Mentoring and diversity {#sec:mentoring-and-diversity}

 RSEs are often experienced professionals who instruct and work closely with early career researchers.
-Similarly to academic supervisors, they bear a certain responsibility to guide and advise younger colleagues with respect to career development and the achievement of academic goals.
+Similarly to academic supervisors, they bear a certain responsibility to guide and advise less-experienced colleagues with respect to career development and the achievement of academic goals.
 This can take the form of supervising a student or mentoring a fellow RSE.
 The RSE needs to be aware of the biases arising from the sociological imbalances in research and academia.
 According to the \ac{UNESCO} Science Report [@Schneegans2021] women account for 33.3% of all researchers.
-60.2% of researches come from high-income countries which account for 17.5% of the global population in 2018.
+60.2% of researchers come from high-income countries which account for 17.5% of the global population in 2018.
 Furthermore, the socioeconomic background of academics is not representative of the general population, for example in the US a tenure-track academic is 25 times more likely to have a parent with a PhD [@Morgan2022].
 Thereby, to promote their values of an honest, open, and inclusive research space, they should be aware of the diversity problems and help to mitigate them whenever they have the chance to do so.